gaehlerm/SoftwareEngineering/README.md

 "Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification." - Bertrand Meyer

-// OCP is always a tradeoff between what is closed and open.
-Adding more types or more functionality? [https://youtu.be/fwXaRH5ffJM]

 The Open Closed Principle (OCP) was first mentioned by Bertrand Meyer in 1988.
 It is stated that an object should be open for extension and closed for modification.
 The original version suggests using inheritance to achieve this goal.
 [Object-Oriented Software Construction, B. Mayer] This is an unfortunate choice.
-Robert C. Martin suggested using interfaces instead.
+Robert C. Martin suggested using interfaces instead [?].
 Interfaces allow you to add multiple implementations at a relatively low cost, while modifying the interface itself can be quite expensive.
 Each class implementing that interface would also need to be modified.

 Our code should be stable with respect to extensions in the future, but not to changes.
 If the requirements change, we must also modify our code.
 This is inevitable.
-But we shouldn't have to change our code if someone else wants to change their code.
+But we shouldn't have to change our code if someone else wants to extend their code.
 Therefore, the solution is to utilize abstractions at possible abstraction points.
 This allows the user of our code to extend it without requiring any modifications to our code.

 Let's consider a brief example.
 We have a class containing some postal codes of Swiss cities.
 If we want to add another city, we would need to include an extra function in this class.
 The class `City` is not open for modification.
 We have to modify it every time we add another city.
 This class does not adhere to the OCP.